Skip to main content

 Key Takeaways

-• Always use Custom Bridge Networks for inter-container communication.
+• Always use Custom Bridge Networks for inter-container communication — the default bridge does not support DNS resolution by container name.

-• Use Bind Mounts for development (code reloading).
+• Use Bind Mounts for development workflows (live code reloading), but avoid them in production.

 Docker Networking Deep Dive